dosisod/refurb/README.md

 Then, to load your new check, use `refurb file.py --load your.path.here`

 > Note that when using `--load`, you need to use dots in your argument, just like
 > importing a normal python module.
+If `your.path.here` is a directory, all checks
+> in that directory will be loaded.
+If it is a file, only that file will be loaded.

 ## Developing